monk-io/docs/docs/develop/persistent-storage.md

 title: "Add Persistent Storage"
 ---

-Monk is capable of creating and maintaining persistent volumes in your cloud environment.
+MonkOS is capable of creating and maintaining persistent volumes in your cloud environment.
 For example, you can create a volume usable by all containers in its region.
 This guide shows how to provision and mount such volume.

-Persistent volumes are created close to the workloads, meaning that they will end up in the same region as the Monk node running the runnable or group in which the volume was specified.
+Persistent volumes are created close to the workloads, meaning that they will end up in the same region as the MonkOS node running the runnable or group in which the volume was specified.

 ## Prerequisites

-You need a Monk cluster with at least two nodes running in your chosen cloud to be able to try this out.
+You need a MonkOS cluster with at least two nodes running in your chosen cloud to be able to try this out.

 ## Step 1: Preparing the Kit
 We will use a simple `mongodb` Kit to illustrate how the database could be stored on a persistent volume.